 MTurk pays via direct deposit and amazon gift cards, so make sure these are available to you before signing up.

 It would also help to familiarize yourself with data entry, opinions, online research, transcription and surveys beforehand, as it is easy to lose an MTurk account for ineptitude.

 Remotasks boasts some prestigious clients in Google Alphabet, Procter, UBER, Gusto, etc. They also have many clients from the self-driving motor industry, explaining the abundance of tasks related to image tagging, cuboids, image annotation, and content moderation.

 Joining Remotasks is simple albeit lengthy.
 You must first open an account by visiting the Sign Up page.
 There you will provide basic information about yourself, including your nationality, age, gender, and language(s) spoken.

 Then you will be taken through Remotasks training, which will determine if you can start working.
 Nine times out of ten, your account will be approved.

 Remotasks pays its contributors every Tuesday through PayPal.
 There is no minimum withdrawal threshold and approval of work is almost instantaneous, so you can be sure to have all your money for the previous week available to withdraw.

-More reading: 15 Websites Like Remotasks
+You Might Also Like: 15 Websites Like Remotasks